massoncheg/forgejo-docs/docs/user/repo-mirror.md

 ![The push mirror entry is shown](../_images/user/repo-mirror/push_mirror_with_ssh.png)

-This public key can then be added as a deploy key on the target repository, how to add one varies by platform but generally it should be an option in the repository's settings.
+This public key can then be added as a deploy key on the target repository.
+How to add one varies by platform, but generally it should be an option in the repository's settings.
 After adding the public key as the deploy key, you can go back to Forgejo and click the **Synchronize now** button and see that it works.